Learning Smooth Neural Functions via Lipschitz Regularization: Experiments

 \subsection{Few-Shot Shape Interpolation \& Extrapolation}

 Shape interpolation is a fundamental task and several classic methods exist, such as \cite{SolomonGPCBNDG15} and \cite{KilianMP07}.
 When shapes are mapped from a latent descriptor to 3D via a decoder, interpolation through latent space traversal often requires training on abundant data so that the latent space is well structured.
-Our regularization can aid shape interpolation and extrapolation in given only sparse training shapes.
-In \reffig{teaser}, we show an example with as few as two shapes: a torus and double torus, represented as SDFs.
-Our method is also applicable to other implicit representations.
+Our regularization can aid shape interpolation and extrapolation in given only sparse training shapes. \updateNew{In \reffig{more_sdf_interp}, we provide several 3D SDF interpolation examples trained on only two shapes.} Our method is also applicable to other implicit representations.
 In \reffig{occupancy_interp}, we evaluate our method to interpolate the \emph{occupancy} \cite{MeschederONNGIGM19} which assigns each point in $\R^3$ a binary value $[0,1]$ representing whether it is inside or outside.